Theory of quantum system certification: a tutorial

-\begin{corollaryblock}[label={cor:irreps_abelian}]{Irreps of abelian groups} If $G$ is abelian then every irrep has dimension $1$. \end{corollaryblock}
+\begin{corollaryblock}[label={cor:irreps_abelian}]{Irreps of Abelian groups} If $G$ is Abelian then every irrep has dimension $1$. \end{corollaryblock}

-\begin{proof} Let $R$ be an irrep of $G$ on $\H$.
-Theorem~\ref{thm:Schurs_lemma} implies that each $g\in G$ has representation $R(g) = c_g\1$ for some constant $c_g$.
+\begin{proof} Let $R$ be an irrep of of an Abelian group $G$ on $\H$.
+Theorem~\ref{thm:Schurs_lemma} implies that each $g\in G$ has representation $R(g) = c\, \1$ for some constant $c$.
 Hence, every subspace of $\H$ is invariant under $R$.
 Since $R$ is an irrep this is only possible if $\dim(\H) = 1$. \end{proof}

 There is also a slightly more general version of Schur's lemma: